 Start by checking the pump for any leaks.
 Look for signs of water or oil dripping from the pump.
 If you notice any leaks, it may indicate a faulty seal or gasket that needs to be replaced.
 Leaks can cause a drop in pressure and lead to further issues with the pressure washer.

-See also Can You Use Air Line For Pressure Washer
+See also Can You Use A Pressure Washer To Drain A Pool

 2. Examine the Pistons